-The crystal water bottle and 'crystal elixir' trend has been growing for the last few years, and now we are seeing crystals used with copper water bottles.
+The crystal water bottle and 'crystal elixir' trend has been growing for the last few years, with many believing that we can all benefit from the presence of healing crystals.
+Now, we are seeing crystals used with copper water bottles.
 In this post, we discuss some of the differences between crystal water bottles and copper water bottles, canvass some of the science behind their use, and then discuss the manner in which crystals can be used in conjunction with copper water bottles.

 Similarities Between Crystal Water Bottles and Copper Water Bottles